Skip to main content

 Vermont AOE and Vermont Public Partnership

-The Agency of Education (AOE) and Vermont Public (formerly Vermont PBS and VPR) continue their partnership to support learning for Vermont students and school communities.
-This partnership provides access to free educational programming, curricular connections, hands-on kits, and distance learning tutorials.
+The Agency of Education (AOE) has partnered with Vermont Public to support learning for Vermont students and school communities.
+This partnership provides access to free high-quality educational programming, standards-aligned curricular connections, and other resources to meet the anywhere, anytime educational, social and emotional needs of Vermont students.

 Mahsi’choo for the Info!
 Molly of Denali Teaches Children About Informational Text – This report summarizes the Education Development Center and SRI Education’s research about how Molly of Denali can help teach children to use and create informational text.
 As the report states, “Intentionally designed videos and games—where appealing characters model when and how to use informational text to solve real-world problems and help the community, while also having fun exploring their environment—engage children and promote learning.”